 The resident will participate in seminars on specific topics in prosthodontics and on the relationship of prosthodontics to the other specialties.
 The resident will study biostatistics, research methodology, and select an in-depth research problem for thesis development and publication.

 The second year of the program is a continuation of the first year of training, with increased emphasis on the clinical treatment of patients and the advanced concepts of prosthodontics.
 The resident will spend more time conducting a research study and in the development of a thesis.
-A topic in the field of prosthodontics will be selected and developed into a high quality table clinic for presentation at the American College of Prosthodontists annual session.
+The resident will also expand their clinical skills with the inclusion of surgical implant placement and restoration as well as modern digital dentistry principles to support patient outcomes.

 The third year of the program continues with more advanced clinical treatment and concepts of prosthodontics, including the completion of a master's thesis and defense.
 The resident will spend a significant amount of time treating older adult patients.
 The resident will also be trained to identify patients that meet the current requirements for presentation to the American Board of Prosthodontics.

 Throughout the training, the resident is encouraged to be inquisitive regarding all phases of treatment and to use initiative to be resourceful.
 The senior resident should become a severe critic of his or her own accomplishments and be able to support clinical decisions with references from the literature.
 Completion of a research problem and thesis are required and the resident must successfully defend the thesis to Committee.
 The Senior resident will be expected to present lectures and patient presentations in preparation for Board certification and future teaching responsibilities.
-Satisfactory completeion of this year of training qualifies the resident for examination and certification by the American Board of Prosthodontics.
+Satisfactory completion of this year of training qualifies the resident for examination and certification by the American Board of Prosthodontics.

 - Bryan Dye - D.D.S., M.S.

 - Shelby Alexander - D.D.S., M.S.